Autodrome Montmagny

 The racetrack was the property of the American stock car driver Ralph Nason for a decade before being sold to local owners in 2010.

 The track hosts stock car races (Quebec's ACT Series, PASS North, Sportsman Quebec) and drift competition (Drift Mania Canadian Championship).
-Road (car and motorcycle) and drag racing are planned for 2014.
+It is scheduled to host the season finale of the NASCAR Canada Series since 2024.